top of page

 An example of early mislabelled Topsun graded cards marked as 1995

-However, the later reflected the date of the original copyright agreement, which is not the same as a licensing though they are related.
+However, '1995' reflected the date of the original copyright agreement, which is not the same as a licensing though they are related.
 Recent official statements shed new light on this confusion.

 The Historical Debate: When Were Pokémon Topsun Cards Really Made?